lucs/Debugging-Tool/README.md

 Examples
 --------

-This first example presumes that the `DEBUGGING_TOOL_TO` envvar is set to `/dev/pts/8` and that the code is in a file named `wip.raku`: Printing to a given terminal window can be useful when you don't want the debugging messages to be interleaved with your program's actual output.
-It's the approach I use most of the time with this module:
+This first example presumes that the `DEBUGGING_TOOL_TO` envvar is set to `/dev/pts/8` and that the code is in a file named `wip.raku`:

         use Debugging::Tool;
         my $dt = Debugging::Tool.new;